jadecobra/gym/python_tdd/docs/01_TDD_ATTRIBUTE_ERROR.md

     - a `TypeError` occurs in this case because we `called` an object that was not `callable`
     - What is a callable object?
 In python, it is any object you can reference that does something other than return a value.
 You can define a callable as a `class` or a `function`
     - When an object is defined as a callable, we call it by adding parentheses at the end e.g. `function_0()` will call the `function_0`
-    - Adding `TypeError` to our list of exceptions encountered
+    - Add `TypeError` to our list of exceptions encountered
     ```python
     # Exceptions Encountered
     # AssertionError